 - subject to appropriate legal basis such as consent, our advertising and marketing partners who enable us, for example, to deliver personalised ads to your devices or who may contact you by post, email, telephone, SMS or by other means;

 - payer, such as your employer, who pays for our products and services;

 - successor or partner legal entities, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, financing, sale, merger, reorganisation, change of legal form, dissolution or similar event relating to our business.
 In the case of a merger or sale, your personal data will be permanently transferred to a successor company;

 - public authorities where we are required by law to do so; and

 - other third parties where you have provided your consent.

 International transfer of your personal data

-We may transfer your personal data to a third party in countries outside the country in which the personal data were originally collected for further processing in accordance with the purposes set out above.
+- We may transfer your personal data to a third party in countries outside the country in which the personal data were originally collected for further processing in accordance with the purposes set out above.
 In particular, your personal data may be transferred across our group of companies to the US and other countries.
 Where this is the case, we will ensure that appropriate transfer mechanisms, such as standard contractual clauses, are in place to ensure an adequate level of data protection.
-In relation to our transfers of personal data to our affiliates in the US, you may access our Privacy Shield certification here.

 Retention of personal data